Dubai operators · US market entry

 • Regional founder bios.
 Board seats at Gulf institutions, honours from regional bodies, and rankings on Gulf lists do not carry weight with a US enterprise procurement officer or a US federal contracting officer.

 • Slow US follow-up cadence.
-Two weeks of relationship-warming silence reads as respect in the Gulf and as disinterest in the US.
+Two weeks of relationship-warming silence lands as respect in the Gulf and as disinterest in the US.
 The opportunity is gone before the follow-up lands.

 • Technical specs doing the commercial work.
 Engineer-led decks lead with product capability.
 The US buyer wants the outcome claim and the category first, with the spec behind it.